-The only tools you need to repair a torn seam is a curved needle, heavy-duty upholstery thread, and needle-nose pliers.
+Use a ladder stitch to re-sew an open or torn seam on leather.
+The only tools you need are a curved needle, heavy-duty upholstery thread, and needle-nose pliers.
 Upholstery thread is critical, as regular thread will break in the tightening process.

 - Single thread the needle with a knot on one end.
 Do not double thread in case you have to remove a few stitches.

 - Insert your needle into the torn seam and come up through a stitch hole where the original thread remains intact.

 - Tie a knot and anchor your thread.
 Secure any other loose threads or tie them into your new thread.

 - If you have not already pulled the needle up through the first stitch hole, do so now.
 You may need pliers with stiff, old leather.

 - Jump across the seam and dive your needle into the hole directly opposite the one you just came through.

 - Pull the needle through and come up into the adjacent hole.